Was Arbery killing a hate crime? Jury hears dueling views

 Regardless of the outcome of the hate crimes case, the McMichaels have been sentenced to life in prison without parole for their murder convictions.
 Bryan also received a life sentence, with parole possible only after he’s served at least 30 years.

-The federal hate crimes trial is all about whether racism motivated the pursuit and killing of Arbery.
-Legal experts have said that’s tougher to prove than the crime of murder.
-The McMichaels and Bryan have all pleaded not guilty.
+Legal experts have said that it’s tougher to prove hate crimes than it is the crime of murder.
+The McMichaels and Bryan have all pleaded not guilty to the hate crimes.

-Summarizing previous racist slurs the trio had made, Perras remarked, “The defendants didn’t just make racial assumptions; they made racial decisions.
-They chose to act on those assumptions.”

-The defendants’ reactions to Arbery’s death was further evidence of their racial animus, said Perras, who noted that none of them tried to aid him after he was shot.
-Instead, Greg McMichael spoke to police “like a man who just came back from a hunting trip and wanted to talk about the thrill of the hunt.”

 Defense attorneys have insisted that the trio pursued Arbery based on an earnest, though erroneous, suspicion that he had committed crimes in their neighborhood.
 Before the day of the shooting, security cameras had recorded Arbery several times inside a home under construction a few doors down from the McMichaels’ house.
 Greg McMichael told police he recognized Arbery as he came running out of the same unfinished house the day of the shooting.

 Greg McMichael’s attorney, A.J.
-Balbo, said Monday that his client had previously confronted white people who were suspected of possibly committing crimes in the area.
+Balbo, said Monday that his client had previously confronted a white person he suspected of possibly committing crimes in the area.
 Balbo said his client didn’t chase Arbery because he was a Black man, but because he was “THE man” who had been seen in the house.

 Security videos showed Arbery taking nothing from the construction site.
 An officer told the McMichaels there was no evidence of him stealing.
 Bryan, who knew nothing of the security footage, told investigators he assumed Arbery had done something wrong when he ran past Bryan’s house with the McMichaels in pursuit.